 The below link provides a visual workflow for the Adult Child Eligibility through Disability process.

-- UWSC upon receipt of health application from the institution, we will fax to ETF.
+- UWSS upon receipt of health application from the institution, we will fax to ETF.

 - Create ticket

 - ETF will notify plan provider to forward disability packet to employee.